I hope you had a really positive week this week, either in work or home life – and hopefully both!

 Last week we looked at the five primary reasons why otherwise “ideal” prospects aren’t buying from us.
 I had several interesting emails and social contacts after last week’s Saturday Sales email – these scenarios seem to have rung true with many of you.

 What also seemed universal was a general lack of ideas of how to go about handling some of them, and I think some of you were expecting this email to contain some spectacular tricks or “secret sauce” that was going to open up a world of previously lost sales…

 Uh, no! 🙂

-But in this week’s Saturday Sales email we looked in more detail at a few ways that you can avoid getting “stuck” in these scenarios in the first place.
-We also saw how you can push the sales process past these sticking points in circumstances where there is the potential for business.
+But we will be looking at a few ways that you can either avoid getting “stuck” in these scenarios in the first place or how you can push the sales process past these sticking points in circumstances where there is the potential for business.

 The key to all this is just two foundations, and both of them are down to you:

 Asking better questions and getting better engagement;